psychemedia/eurydice-resources/resources/__eurydice_poems.md

 The hoped-for haven— Portsmouth — full in sight,
 With home and kindling holding welcome out,
 Almost within the sea-worn wanderor's grasp.
-God! wnat a moment that to be struck down ;
+God! what a moment that to be struck down ;
 To change home's welcome for a watery grave ;
 To strew three hundred corses on the shore
 Where stalwart tonus, full of high hope and life,